swimmy4days/brainfuck/README.md

 # BrainFuck interpreter

 - A simple to use, open source brainfuck interpreter
-- Easy to run
-- Optional debugger,
+- Optional debugger
 - Changeable cell size
 - Print as an integer insted of ASCII
 - And mush more features